Is it worth having private health cover?

 In Australia, we’re lucky to have access to Medicare.
 It’s widely understood that Medicare is an important part of health care, but it doesn’t cover everything.

 Medicare doesn’t extend to common everyday treatments and services like most dental and optical.
-If you need to see a dentist or get your eyes checked – not to mention visit a chiro, physio, or psychologist – you’ll need to pay out of pocket without adequate health cover.
+If you need to see a dentist or get glasses or contacts—not to mention visit a chiro, physio, or psychologist—you’ll need to pay out of pocket without adequate health cover.

 30% of Australians are currently skimping on regular dental care due to cost, and public dental patients are more likely to have dental decay than other Aussies.

 But no one should skimp on their basic health needs.
-An extras policy can easily be taken out as standalone health cover or as part of combined hospital cover.
-Depending on your level of cover, you could get a rebate of 40% or higher on your services.
+An extras policy can easily be taken out as a standalone health cover or as part of combined hospital cover.
+Depending on your level of cover, you could get a 100% rebate on regular checkups.
+40% or higher on your services.

 Consider the fact that a simple filling can cost anywhere from $100 – $300 without cover, and you’ll see how the savings can add up.